 - Stick to it.
 Never give up on your dream.
 No matter how hard it seems.
 Good writing is the result of thousands of hours that the writer has spent composing and the tens of thousands of hours spent reading compositions of others.

 - Don’t be afraid of rejection.
-Is nobody reading your blog yet?
+Is nobody reading your posts yet?
 If you really enjoy it, it shouldn’t matter to you.
-Just keep working on producing new material and work on winning blog readers one by one.
+Just keep working on producing new material and work on winning readers one by one.

 - Find your own writing space.
 When writing, get rid of the whole world.
 Find your own writing space, close the door and concentrate.
 Eliminate all the distractions.
 Turn off the TV.
 It will improve the quality of your life, save you a lot of time which you can spend on working on your passion.